oonisim/AWS-CloudFormation/README.md

 Notes
 ---------------------
 AWS Linux AMI is used for the EC2 instances.
+The account name is 'ec2-user'.